 "You're one hell of a good kisser," she uttered softly, before dashing away.

 Tai Kamiya wanted to respond with something intelligible to the pretty stranger who had just stolen his first kiss, but she was already gone.
-He could only mutely watch her fleeing figure disappear completely into the crowds as he finished collecting his wits.
+He could only mutely watch her fleeing figure disappear completely into the sea of people as he finished collecting his wits.